If you had a first NDIS first plan approved, or a plan review

 If the NDIA decide not to conduct a change of circumstance review, then that decision is automatically reviewed internally.
 The outcome of this internal review is known as an internal review decision.
 If the outcome of the internal review decision is still not to conduct a change of circumstance review, then this decision can be appealed to the AAT.
 However, the only decision before the AAT will be whether or not a change of circumstance review should occur; the AAT will not conduct the review of the funding itself.

-It must be lodged within 28 days of the decision of the internal review.
-There is a way to apply for an extension of this 28 day period, the NDIA have to agree to extend this period.
+This request must be lodged within 28 days of the decision of the internal review.
+There is a way to apply for an extension of this 28 day period, however the NDIA have to agree to extend this period.
 Information on this is found via this link;

 If you want legal support up to and attending the AAT hearing (and getting all the evidence together that you will need to support the claim) you may want to apply for funding through Legal Aid WA to assist you with this process.
 You can apply for Legal Aid once you have requested the AAT review.
 Here is a link to explain that process.